cycodehq/cycode-unblock-pull-request/README.md

 ## configuration file

-There is a sample config file added to the project
+Here is a sample config file

 ```
 [